Skip to main content

 }

-• onStart: Runs once when the script is initialized.
-Use this for validation or setup.
+• onStart: Runs once at initialization.
+Use it for validation or setup.
 Returning false aborts the script.

-• execute: The main loop of your script.
-It returns an ExecutionResult which determines if the script should repeat (Loop), finish (Success), or fail (Error).
+• execute: The main loop.
+Returns an ExecutionResult that determines whether the script should loop (Loop), finish cleanly (Success), or fail (Error).

-• onFinish: Runs when the script stops, allowing for cleanup.
+• onFinish: Runs when the script stops, useful for cleanup.

-You don’t need to upload your script to Cereal to test it.
-You can run it locally using the provided test harness.
+You don’t need to upload the script to Cereal to test it.
+Open src/test/kotlin/com/yourname/script/first/TestSampleScript.kt, rename it to TestMyFirstScript.kt, and update it:

 package com.yourname.script.first